Jan 18, 2016

 (Shinkansen from Tokyo (above) may not be the cheapest way to get to Kyoto, but they could well be the most convenient)

 Kyoto’s main train station is a massive operation which handles plenty of services arriving from Tokyo.
 This hulking building in no way matches Kyoto’s image, but it is an important point of entry to the city.

-The JR Tōkaidō Shinkansen handles services from Tokyo (depart Tokyo Station) to Kyoto (Station).
-Nozomi are the fastest, taking 2 hrs 10 mins.
+The JR Tokaido Shinkansen handles services from Tokyo (departing Tokyo Station) to Kyoto Station.
+Nozomi are the fastest trains, taking 2 hrs 10 mins.
 The table below details the costs from Tokyo Station.

 |Service||Unreserved seat||Reserved seat||Green seat|

-How much does it cost to get back?
-No special ‘return fares’.
+How much does it cost to get back from Kyoto?
+No special ‘return fares’ with the Shinkansen.
 Just double the price of getting there.